 The COVID-19 pandemic presents us with a challenge, unlike anything we’ve seen in our lifetimes.
 As expected, New Yorkers are responding.
 I am encouraged by data that show our efforts to stop its spread are making a difference.
-In order to keep the infection rate down, it’s important that we continue to stay home, practice social distancing, wash hands regularly, and wear a mask if you must leave your home.
+In order to keep the infection rate down, it’s important that we continue to practice social distancing, wash hands regularly, and wear an approved mask during gatherings.

 At gorinOrthodontics, we follow CDC guidelines and regularly look for ways to keep our patients and staff safe.
-Effective Monday, April 20, we are requiring that all patients and visitors entering our offices cover their nose and mouth.
-You can do this with a scarf, a homemade cloth mask, or your own surgical mask.
+Effective Monday, April 20, we are requiring that all patients and visitors entering our offices cover their nose and mouth with an approved mask (N95, KN95, KF94, 3-layer surgical).

 Masks have been shown to decrease the spread of COVID-19 from infected people, even those who do not have symptoms.
 Because of this, if your nose and mouth are not covered, you will not be allowed to enter our offices.